Ausloans Australias premier online car broker. We make auto financing easy

 Harness the power of Australia's largest independent finance aggregator.
 Access multiple lenders and get all the tools and support you need to grow your business.

 Australia has enjoyed relatively low-interest rates over the last few years.
-However, since June 2022, the RBA cash rate increased from 0.85% to currently 4.10%.
+However, since May 2022, the RBA Cash Rate increased from 0.35% to currently 4.10%.
 How will this significant rise affect your car loan?
 When is the best time to secure an auto loan?
 We'll answer all your questions and more.

 Your car interest rate depends on your specific situation and the lender you borrow funds from.
 The lower the interest rate, the less money you pay throughout your loan.
 And, of course, the less your car costs.